Whole Child Therapy: Complete Care for Every Child

 How Parents Help in Whole Child Therapy

 Parents contribute to the advancement.
 In whole child therapy, they learn to help at home.
-The big changes can be supported by such simple means as songs, pictures or short tasks.
+The big changes can be supported by such simple means as songs, pictures, or short tasks.

 The therapists facilitate easy procedures that should be undertaken by the parents.
 When parents participate, kids are made to feel safer and loved.
-That is the beginning of the healing-during therapy, and back at home.
+That is the beginning of the healing during therapy, and back at home.

 Whole Child Therapy vs. Traditional Therapy

 Conventional therapy tends to cure one issue at a time.
 Whole child therapy, however, looks at everything—how a child feels, eats, plays, and sleeps.
-It does not only focus on symptoms, but on the cause.This broader perspective brings out a deeper longer lasting therapy.
-A child with sitting problems could be in fact struggling in the feeling or sensory department.
-That is the strength in the whole child approach.
+It does not only focus on symptoms, but on the cause.
+This broader perspective brings out a deeper longer longer-lasting therapy.
+A child with sitting problems could be, in fact, struggling with the feeling or sensory department.
+That is the strength of the whole child approach.

 Whole Child Therapy vs. Traditional Therapy